Human Papillomavirus Testing

 (HPV Testing; Testing, HPV; Testing, Human Papillomavirus)

 This is a test to detect human papillomavirus (HPV).
 HPV is a virus spread by sexual contact.
-Certain types of HPV increase your risk of getting cervical cancer.
+Certain types of HPV increase the risk of developing cervical cancer.
 HPV is also the cause of genital warts.

 Reasons for the Test